JvH151291/test01/intro_tech_tools.md

 3. Go back to your terminal and paste it (make sure to be in the `hello_git` repository) and execute
 4. See: your local repository has been mirrored on gitlab: https://gitlab.ethz.ch/daniehei/hello_git (replace daniehei with your username)

 Now the git cycle starts from before.
-Let's say we want to append a line in in hello.txt
+Let's say we want to append a line in hello.txt

 ```bash
 # >> appends whereas > would overwrite